UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 =================================

 The MicroBlaze local BRAM memory is mapped into the MircoBlaze address space, and also to the ARM address space.
-These address spaces are independant, so the local memory will be located at different addresses in each memory space.
+These address spaces are independent, so the local memory will be located at different addresses in each memory space.
 Some example mappings are shown below to highlight the address translation between MicroBlaze and ARM's memory spaces.

 =================   =========================   ============================
 IOP Base Address    MicroBlaze Address Space    ARM Equivalent Address Space